theduckylittle/usng-map-collar/README.md

  * `zoneLineStyle` - Styling for the UTM zone lines.
  * `gridLineStyle` - Style for the USNG grid-lines.
- * `eastWestLabelStyle` - Style for the labels that are drawn east-to-west.
- * `northSouthLabelStyle` - Style for the labels that are drawn from north-to-south.
+ * `gridLabelStyle` - Style for the labels on the grid.

 ## Controlling when grid levels show up